 Yeah, because when you speed something up, then the pitch changes, so he would have, you know how would you do it?
 You would have to play it at a lower key and but then when you speed up, the note like I don’t even know how you would like that you know, I mean and if they did make any changes to the tape for tempo, let’s make this a little bit faster, it’s going to be-it’s not going to really affect.

 Do you remember that Swedish singer Goran Edman was supposed to get the band’s vocalist spot at first?

 Yeah, of course.

 I remember the guy.
-I remember that because when and I don’t know why, cause I was still living in Houston in Texas so I would just hear things like after our record was done, then that’s when he started looking and I know that Vinnie really liked him and he was close but I don’t know what happened
+I remember that because when and I don’t know why cause I was still living in Houston in Texas so I would just hear things like after our record was done, then that’s when he started looking, and I know that Vinnie really liked him, and he was close, but I don’t know what happened.

-Actually there’s a kind of bootleg recording around where he sings songs of the first album…
+There’s a kind of bootleg recording around where he sings songs of the first album…

 ALL SYSTEMS GO AND THE END OF VINNIE VINCENT INVASION

-With the next album ALL SYSTEMS GO, it was a whole different story.
+With the next album, ALL SYSTEMS GO, it was a whole different story.